McManning/BlueGraph/README.md

 This framework is being built to support features of an upcoming title and is not yet ready for prime time.
 But if you are interested in taking it for a test run yourself, let's talk.

+The master branch is unstable and still in active development.
+A release will be tagged once it's considered usable.

 ## Features